bottledcode/RFC/drafts/short-class.md

 This change introduces a new opcode, AST, and other changes that affect opcache.
 These changes are included as part of the PR that implements this feature.

+### To Tooling

+Tooling that uses AST or tokenization may need to be updated to support the new syntax, such as syntax highlighting, static analysis, and code generation tools.

 ## Open Issues